Bruce Lee is probably one of the most unappreciated minds of all time…

 This outlook of keeping an open mind and being willing to adapt our outlook, my friends, applies to all of life.
 There is something to be learned from every art, every religion and every science — from every book, from every difficulty, from every circumstance and from every individual we encounter.
 But we must not allow any system of thought, any system of so called “truth,” or anyone for that matter, enslave our minds or inhibit your potential for personal growth.
 All systems of thought and belief are the product of the human mind, which invariably renders them limited and flawed in one way or another.
 Life itself is a journey of growth, where new discoveries are made every day.
 And in a world dominated by war, bigotry, corruption, greed, and fear, mankind is far from a state of collective enlightenment and would be foolish to argue otherwise.
 Therefore to keep an open mind is imperative.
 Bruce Lee understood this.

 Countless individuals and groups alike will propagate their belief system to you, some intentionally and some not.
 This will be pushed on the basis of tradition, popular opinion, manipulated scientific “fact,” and the like.
-But, irrespective of their level of confidence and assertion in doing so, we must not allow others to dictate “right and wrong” for us, or what “reality” is all about based on their charisma and method of communication.
+But, irrespective of their level of confidence and assertion in doing so, we must not allow others to dictate “right and wrong” for us, or what “reality” is based on their charisma and method of communication.
 Instead, investigate and contemplate their perspectives in solitude and without prejudice, and decide for yourself.
-You must develop the habit of self reliance.
+You must develop the habit of self reliance and independence.

-Your job is self discovery, followed by actualization, which will then result in the awakening of your individual creativity and deeper purpose — not mindless conformity.
+Our job is self discovery, followed by actualization, which will then result in the awakening of our individual creativity and deeper purpose in this world — not mindless conformity.

 “Absorb what is useful, discard what is not.
 Add what is uniquely your own.”